megzjudge/compatibility/README.md

 The full 36-guna framework appears in later Jyotish texts; in-app links point to reference material if you want to read further or run a full chart yourself.

-> This is a traditional/cultural scoring system presented for interest and study — not life advice.

 ## How it works

 | Piece | Role |